Getting tested for COVID-19

 How to know if you should get tested and where you can go.

-You can get tested for COVID-19 if you:
+You should only visit an assessment centre for COVID-19 testing if you:

 If you have symptoms of COVID-19, you must self-isolate and should get tested.
 If you have any severe symptoms, such as difficulty breathing or chest pain, call 911 or visit the emergency department.

 Residents or visitors to Peel are required to self-isolate for 14 days if they have tested positive for COVID-19, have symptoms, are a close contact of a positive case, or are a parent or caregiver of a child who has tested positive or is a close contact of a case.
 Learn more about Peel Public Health’s Class Order under Section 22 of the Health Protection and Promotion Act.

 A negative test does not mean you can't get infected with COVID-19 in the future.
 After you're tested, continue to follow measures to protect yourself and others.

 Testing for essential workers